 Now it goes without saying that social media monitoring will make up an integral part of any media monitoring strategy or project, mostly because the majority of conversations about your industry vertical, products, or services will take place on LinkedIn, Twitter, Instagram, and the likes.
 And add to that the fact that now even YouTube is considered a social media platform first, and a streaming giant later.
 And already is the second most used search engine in the world.

 Ready to know what the media has to say about you and how it is impacting your brand reputation?
-Time to sign up on Radarr.
+Book A Radarr Demo.

 What should you be monitoring for your brand?